a00s/ugplot/README.md

 podman pull ghcr.io/a00s/ugplot:latest
 podman run --name ugplot -p 3838:3838 ghcr.io/a00s/ugplot:latest podman start -a ugplot

+---- you are using mac you need to run this first ---- podman machine init podman machine start
 ```

 Then open in your browser: